 Tip 2: Keep the thread tails on your hand during the lace sewing process.

-Tip 3: If your lace fabric is really thin or delicate, then you can sandwich an organza thing strip between the layers.
+Tip 3: If your lace fabric is thin or delicate, you can sandwich an organza thing strip between the layers.
 Moreover, you can even sew over pattern paper or tissue paper to avoid damaging the lace.

 Tip 6: When you need to join the lace pieces, you can cut the excess fabric from the back.
-Make sure you are using the sharp embroidery scissors.
+Make sure you are using sharp embroidery scissors.
 Thus, you can get a seamless effect on your lace product.